riyavmody/pui-hw-riya/final-project/README.md

 ## Project Description

-The basic idea is to create a website that will support and showcase, Angels on Stage, a performing arts program designed for children with disabilities.
-I would like this website to be more visually eye-catching than it is currently so that it can drive more traffic and donations.
-Additionally, it should fit the vision and mission of the program so that the staff who manage the website could make any necessary adjustments if they decided to adopt the design.
+The basic idea is to create a website that will support and showcase Angels on Stage, a performing arts program designed for children with disabilities.
+I would like this website to be very visually eye-catching and driven by storytelling so that it would be more impactful.
+Ideally, it will showcase images and quotes from the Angels (the participants) that will come together to tell a full story.
+Additionally, it should fit the vision and mission of the program so that the staff who manage the company’s website could find a place for it in their current design.

 ## High-Fi Prototypes